 A Bookkeeping Journal is that part of bookkeeping and accounting that records the financial transactions of a business organization.
 Bookkeeping starts with a journal and thus its maintenance is of great significance to a business’ accounting.

-This article discusses the following topics like bookkeeping journal entries, good purchase journal entry, sales journal entry, what is journal entry, journal entry in accounting and the topics as mentioned below.
+This article discusses the following topics like bookkeeping journal entries, good purchase journal entry, sales journal entry, what is journal entry, journal entry in accounting, journal entry accounts, journal entry accounting, journal entry in accounting, journal entries, journal book accounting, book keeping journal, journal entries India for recording journal entries, companies follow and the topics as mentioned below.

 A journal is a detailed record of all financial transactions belonging to a business organization.
 It is to be used for reconciliation of and transfer to other records of accounting (such as general ledger) in the future.
 The transaction’s date, affected accounts, and amount of transaction are stated in a journal.